balena-io/docs/pages/reference/OS/advanced.md

 To disable the Raspberry Pi rainbow splash screen, add the `disable_splash=1` entry to `config.txt`.

+{% hint style="warning" %}
-**Note:** This setting disables the Raspberry Pi rainbow splash screen but does not disable the balena logo splash screen.
-If you would like to replace the balena logo with your custom splash logo, you must do so via the [Configuration page](/learn/manage/configuration/#overriding-the-splash-screen).
+This setting disables the Raspberry Pi rainbow splash screen but does not disable the balena logo splash screen.
+If you would like to replace the balena logo with your custom splash logo, you must do so via the [Configuration page](../../learn/manage/configuration.md#overriding-the-splash-screen).
+{% endhint %}